NaraJeamfry/workfully-codechallenge/docs/Decisions and reasonings.md

 interesting to do differently depending on real-life variables on a real project.

+## Setup and execution

+To avoid having to install further dependencies, and knowing that the boilerplate already had a more-or-less working Dockerfile, I have not used anything more complex.

+Two options I have considered is using shell scripts/package.json to store commands for running testing and similar things; and using docker-compose to run docker images like Schemathesis.

+I have decided to avoid both of these options, because they could prove to not be "future-proof" for CI/CD and/or require additional tooling that may not be compatible with some systems.
+For example, the current "script-in-docs" approach works for systems that use Podman with an alias, and can be integrated with any CI/CD runner quickly.

 ## Documentation-first approach

 * Everything is implemented following a doc-first approach, and will be